// security tool

 Frequently Asked Questions

-Our tool detects three types of redirects: HTTP redirects (301, 302, 303, 307, 308), meta refresh redirects, and JavaScript-based redirects (window.location, document.location, location.replace, etc.).
+Three types: HTTP redirects (301, 302, 303, 307, 308), meta refresh redirects, and JavaScript-based redirects (window.location, document.location, location.replace, etc.).